A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 | Total Annual Cost | $233,000/year | $721,000/year |

 These numbers assume overlap — a visitor lost to bounce rate is not also counted as a lost conversion.
 The conservative estimate uses the low end of every benchmark.
-The aggressive estimate uses the high end.

 A custom-designed, professionally built website with modern performance, SEO optimization, GEO implementation, and ongoing maintenance typically costs: